-- Through social media, a large class can have a real-time discussion where everyone can contribute before, after or during a lecture. - Twitter and Google+ make it easy to find and subscribe to sources of knowledge on specific topics, providing daily updates on how the subject matter relates to current events. - Historical characters or academic concepts can be personified and brought to life with their own social media accounts, encouraging student creativity. - A shared space on social media creates a sense of community among a class, which facilitates collaboration and engagement for group projects.
+- Through social media, a large class can have a real-time discussion where everyone can contribute before, after or during a lecture. - Twitter and Google+ make it easy to find and subscribe to sources of knowledge on specific topics, linking the subject matter to current events. - Historical characters or academic concepts can be personified and brought to life with their own social media accounts, encouraging student creativity. - A shared space on social media creates a sense of community among a class, which facilitates collaboration and engagement for group projects.